Virasoro constraints in quantum singularity theories

 \section{Semi-simple Frobenius manifolds and Virasoro constraints}

 In this section, we first review Givental Theorem on the Virasoro constraints for semi-simple Frobenius manifolds, Theorem \ref{semi-simple-Virasoro}.
-Then we search semisimple Frobenius manifolds and apply the Givental Theorem to prove Theorem \ref{thm-max} and Theorem \ref{general-pillow}.
+Then we search some semisimple Frobenius manifolds and apply the Givental Theorem to prove Theorem \ref{thm-max} and Proposition \ref{two-fermat-semisimple}.